philou/philou.github.com/_posts/2019-03-28-how-to-use-event-storming-to-introduce-domain-driven-design.markdown

 Although nobody understands Bounded Context from the start, everyone gets 'Functional Area'.
 Granted, Bounded Context is a more precise name.
 It's also a lot easier to forget it and only mention 'Functional Areas' during the Event Storming.
 People will understand it straightaway.

-> 💡 Use Functional Area instead of Bounded Context.
+> 💡 Talk about Functional Area instead of Bounded Context.

 ### Vocabulary

 Ubiquitous Language is a great name... once you get it!
 It's easier not to scare everyone out by using 'shared vocabulary' instead.

-> 💡 Use Shared Vocabulary instead of Ubiquitous Language.
+> 💡 Talk about Shared Vocabulary instead of Ubiquitous Language.

 ### Having the upper hand